ShivamKasaudhan1/Superstore-Sales-Analysis/README.md

 - Clean and explore Superstore sales data across regions, categories, and customers.
 - Perform sales and profit analysis using SQL and Python.
 - Visualize key business metrics using Power BI and Excel dashboards.
-- Practice and showcase multi-tool data analysis workflow.
+- Practice and showcase a multi-tool data analysis workflow.

 ---